DanielHashmi/PyEpicOdyssey/docs/OpAgentsOlympus/OpenAI_Agents_SDK_Guide.md

 ### Forcing Tool Use

-If you want to force the agent to use tools instead of directly answering, you can use the `.force_use_tools()` method on an agent.
-This adds instructions to encourage using available tools.
+If you want to force the agent to use tools instead of directly answering, you can use the `tool_choice='required'` method on an agent.
+This will force the agent to use tools, Be careful as it can lead to infinite tool calling.

 ---